zShanCS/stream-chat/README.md

 ## Additional Information

 - The Streamlit app is configured to use the `OPENAI_API_KEY` environment variable for security purposes.
 Please ensure that you keep this key confidential and avoid sharing it with others.
-- If you encounter any issues or have questions about the app, feel free to reach out to the project maintainers at `maintainer@example.com`.

 Enjoy using "Stream Chat" with Streamlit!
-If you have any feedback or suggestions, we'd love to hear from you.
+If you have any feedback or suggestions, we'd love to hear from you: email at mahmad.zeeshan72@gmail.com .
 "# stream-chat"